 Cybercrime is continuously growing.
 A study from the Ponemon Institute revealed that cyber crime costs rose 19% in one year, with one hack and its consequences costing companies an average of $7.7 million globally.
 Additionally, according to a KPMG study on global CEOs of companies with more than $500 million in revenue, 50% of them do not feel prepared for a cyber attack.

 It is important to take precautionary measures to ensure your company is protected in some ways.
 As technology becomes smarter, so do the individuals who attempt to access this information.
-Being proactive makes a difference, giving your customers confidence in your ability to protect their sensitive data.
+Being proactive makes a difference, giving your clients confidence in your ability to protect their sensitive data.
 With widely communicated security standards, it helps set the bar in professionalism and also provides a basis for your employees.

 intivix is here to help!
 For more information on how we can assist with the implementation of a security program in San Francisco , contact the team at (415) 543 1033 , or via email at firstname.lastname@example.org today!